hkamran80/articles/markdown/articles/gdpr.md

 ### Right to correct

-The right to rectification was first enshrined in GDPR and it guarentees data subjects can correct inaccurate personal data concerning themselves without undue delay.
+The right to rectification was first enshrined in GDPR and it guarantees data subjects can correct inaccurate personal data concerning themselves without undue delay.
 They also have the right to complete their personal data.